 \section{Abstract}

 We consider the problem of estimating the size of a maximum cut (Max-Cut problem) in a random \ER graph on $n$ nodes and $\lfloor cn \rfloor$ edges.
-It is known~\cite{Coppersmith2004} that the size of the maximum cut in this graph normalized by the number of nodes belongs to the asymptotic region $[c/2+0.37613\sqrt{c},c/2+0.58870\sqrt{c}]$ with high probability (w.h.p.) as $n$ increases, for all sufficiently large $c$.
+It is shown in Coppersmith et al. ~\cite{Coppersmith2004} that the size of the maximum cut in this graph normalized by the number of nodes belongs to the asymptotic region $[c/2+0.37613\sqrt{c},c/2+0.58870\sqrt{c}]$ with high probability (w.h.p.) as $n$ increases, for all sufficiently large $c$.
 The upper bound was obtained by application of the first moment method, and the lower bound was obtained by constructing algorithmically a cut which achieves the stated lower bound.

 In this paper we improve both upper and lower bounds by introducing a novel bounding technique.
 Specifically, we establish that the size of the maximum cut normalized by the number of nodes belongs to the interval $[c/2+0.47523\sqrt{c},c/2+0.55909\sqrt{c}]$ w.h.p. as $n$ increases, for all sufficiently large $c$.
 Instead of considering the expected number of cuts achieving a particular value as is done in the application of the first moment method, we observe that every maximum size cut satisfies a certain local optimality property, and we compute the expected number of cuts with a given value satisfying this local optimality property.